RESILIENT PEOPLE PODCAST

 JUNE 24TH, 2021 | 25:56 | S1:E23

-Janet offers some techniques that have helped her through other trigger days including Valentine's Day and her birthday (which she shared with Adam) along with advice from those with lived experience.
+I offer some techniques that have helped me through other trigger days including Valentine's Day and my birthday (which I shared with Adam) along with advice from those with lived experience.

 JUNE 10TH, 2021 | 29:45 | S1:E21